ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 following is needed:

-* the caching proxies described above would cache content from the encrypted connection, on port 443, which is highly unlikely, and
+* the caching proxies described above would cache content from the encrypted connection, on port 443, as plain text which is highly unlikely, and

 * clients would need to access otherwise HTTPS capable site using insecure HTTP.
 Considering existing techniques, e.g. HSTS {{!RFC6797}} this is less likely to